smidazai/scan_functional/README.md

 res[[4]][[2]] <- res_p_2
 ```

-We plot Figure 5 from the article:
+We present the clusters detected on the data from Nigeria:

 ``` r
 title_var <- 'Max. consecutive 5-days precipitation (in mm)'